tutumcloud/support-docs/changelog/tutum_0.18.0.md

 ## Fixed

-- **Multiplee nhancements and fixes to Tutum Agent** for all those pesky issues you've told us about.
+- **Multiple enhancements and fixes to Tutum Agent** for all those pesky issues you've told us about.
 [Learn more](https://github.com/tutumcloud/tutum-agent)

 - **Better error handling/messages throughout the app.** Nobody likes meaningless error messages that leave you clueless when something fails.
 We've gone back and improved these to be sweet and meaningful.